 Hardaway last played in December 2007 with the Miami Heat.
 Finding anything that he’s done since then has not been easy.
 His website is just a shade out of date, and if he has business interests then I don’t know what they are.
 What we know for sure is that two years ago he gave a million dollars to the University of Memphis two years ago, because John Calipari has a way of making things like that happen.

-Thunder draft pick Hardin played in Greece last year, but now he's back where they can keep an eye on him.
-Hardin is with the Thunder's D-League affiliate, the Tulsa 66ers, but he's not doing very well there.
-In 27 games with 20 starts and 20.5 minutes per game, Hardin is averaging only 5.2 points and 4.7 rebounds per game, with 155 points on 122 shots and a foul every 8 minutes.
-It should be somewhat simple for an NBA calibre big man to put up near-double double stats in the D-League; even Chris Richard managed to do it, when his 9/8 for the 66ers was deemed sufficient to be signed three times by the Chicago Bulls.
-But Hardin hasn't done it, nor has he come close to it.
-His minutes have affected somewhat by the Thunder's assortment of assigned players, including big men D.J.
+Thunder draft pick Hardin played in Greece last year, but now he’s back where they can keep an eye on him.
+Hardin is with the Thunder’s D-League affiliate, the Tulsa 66ers, but he’s not doing very well there.
+In 27 games with 20 starts and 20.5 minutes per game, Hardin is averaging only 5.2 points and 4.7 rebounds per game, with 155 points on 122 shots and a foul every eight minutes.
+It should be somewhat simple for an NBA-calibre big man to put up near-double-double stats in the D-League; even Chris Richard managed to do it, when his 9/8 for the 66ers was deemed sufficient to be signed three times by the Chicago Bulls.
+But Hardin hasn’t done it, nor has he come close to it.
+His minutes have affected somewhat by the Thunder’s assortment of assigned players, including big men D.J.
 White and B.J.
 Mullens at various times, as well as injury.
 Yet it’s not heading the right way.

 Harpring was a member of the Thunder’s roster until just after the trade deadline, when the Thunder quietly waived him.
 Before that time, Harpring was doing TV work for the Utah Jazz; after that time, he still is.